Have You Been Injured in a Chicago Motorcycle Accident?

-Riding a motorcycle is a popular pastime, even in Illinois where the winter weather may keep motorcycles in the garage for several months.
-Since 1999, the number of motorcycles registered in Illinois has gone up by 76%; currently, there are about 240,000 registered motorcyclists in Illinois making up about 4% of all registered vehicles.
+Riding a motorcycle is a popular pastime.
+Even in Illinois, where the winter weather may keep motorcycles in the garage for several months.
+Since 1999, the number of motorcycles registered in Illinois has gone up by 76%.
+Currently, there are about 240,000 registered motorcyclists in Illinois.
+This represents about 4% of all registered vehicles.

 Motorcycle Riders are More Vulnerable to Injuries